-(d) to identify and prioritise flood-dependent ecological assets and values in the Floodplain,
+(d) to identify and prioritise flood-dependent ecological assets and values in the Floodplain, adequate flood connectivity is maintained in the Floodplain,

 Note.
 Division 2 of Part 5, Schedule 1 and Schedule 2 identify flood-dependent ecological assets and values in the Floodplain.
 This information is used to inform the delineation of the management zones, and contributes to achieving the objectives in clause 9 (d) and (e) of this Plan.